 On this page

 Some situations at work may cause severe physical or psychological problems to your employees.
 This is called physical or psychosocial stress.
 They may experience health issues, such as upper limb problems, back pain and neck ache, from overuse or improper use of computer screens.
 Eye strain and several other afflictions regarding arms, shoulders, back and hands (repetitive strain injury, RSI) may also occur.
-Extra care must be taken with:
+And undesirable conduct or a heavy workload can lead to stress.

 - computer work (screen work, sitting time)